 Source: https://defensiblespace.org/house-maintain/

-Continue reducing potential fuel within 100 feet or the property line.
-If this zone extends into a neighbor’s yard, work together to coordinate actions and enhance the value of the collected efforts.
+Continue reducing potential fuel within 100 feet of your home or up to your property line.
+If Zone 2 extends into a neighbor’s yard, work together to coordinate actions and enhance the value of the collected efforts.

 Why?
 100 feet of defensible space is required by law.
 Public Resources Code (PRC) 4291